davidsalido/CrowdStreaming/README.md

 This application allows you to broadcast your device's camera and microphone via Wifi Aware.

+This is a Final Project from Complutense University of Madrid developed during the years 2019/2020.

 CrowdStreaming is licensed under the [MIT License](https://github.com/davidsalido/CrowdStreaming/blob/master/LICENSE)

 ## Authors